top of page

 Genetic testing can be a key component in crafting a personalized treatment plan.
 Here's how you can make the most of it:

-• Combine Insights: Use genetic info alongside clinical evaluations for a comprehensive approach.
+• Combine Insights: Use genetic information alongside clinical evaluations for a comprehensive approach.

-• Informed Decisions: Helps in selecting meds with a higher chance of success.
+• Informed Decisions: Helps in selecting medications with a higher chance of success.

 Your treatment plan becomes a tailored map, guiding your ADHD journey more effectively.